-I first came across with biocodicology during my MA thesis research on parchment, and became fascinated by the potential that the Fragmenta membranea manuscript fragment collection of the National Library of Finland could provide for the international interdisciplinary research.
-For my MSc, I explored beeswax and medieval beekeeping.
-As a member of B2C and ArcHives, I am conducting my PhD in Science at the University of Copenhagen on the two precious materials encompassing medieval material culture and craftsmanship, parchment and beeswax:
+I am a conservator, archaeologist and a scientist specialised in the study of materials, craftsmanship, and history of art.
+I first came across with biocodicology during my research on radiocarbon dating of parchment, and became fascinated by the potential that the Fragmenta membranea manuscript fragment collection of the National Library of Finland could provide for the international interdisciplinary research.
+During my PhD at the University of Copenhagen, and as a member of B2C and ArcHives, I have studied the two precious materials encompassing medieval material culture and craftsmanship, parchment and beeswax:

 Education & Expertise

-2019>: PhD in Science, University of Copenhagen (beeswax, parchment, aDNA, proteomics, ZooMS)
+2022: PhD in Science, University of Copenhagen (beeswax, aDNA, proteomics, palynology)

 2018: MSc in Archaeological Science, University of Oxford (beeswax, seals, FTIR, GC-MS, SEM-EDX)